mattmc3/zshrc1/README.md

 often requires you to pull together functionality already baked into the Zsh frameworks you leave behind.

 Zebrafish is simpler.
-Similar to [Grml's .zshrc][grml-zshrc], Zebrafish givesy you a full featured Zsh config, but encompassed in one simple to use and understand include.
+Similar to [Grml's .zshrc][grml-zshrc], Zebrafish gives you a full-featured Zsh config, but encompassed in one simple to use and understand include.

 Feel free to use it as-is and build off it, or fork it and make it your own.